 The textbook for the PMP certification program is the PMBOK® Guide.
 PMBOK® stands for Project Management Body of Knowledge®, and it was first published in 1996 as a set of rules to show how best to manage individual projects.
 This guide is seen as the Bible of PMP and contains all the rules, guidelines, principles, and methods that make a PMP-certified project manager great.
 These rules and guidelines are universal, meaning no matter where you are in the world, getting a PMP certification will get you ahead right where you are.

 Before the PMP certification exam can be taken, each applicant must complete an application made by the PMI.
 The PMI asks for a lot of information which makes the PMP application process very stressful to complete.
 Luckily, the application can be done online.
 To do this, the applicant will first register on the PMI website and complete their basic PMP application.
 The reason for joining the website and becoming a PMI member is to save money for signing up for the PMP exam.
 The cost for members in taking the computerized test is $405, while for non-members the cost is $555.
 Being a member also gives you access to free electronic copies of the Salary Report and the PMBOK® Guide.

 The PMP application must be done accurately.
-One common mistake that applicants make is misconstruing what a ‘project’ is.
+One common mistake that applicants make is misconstruing what a 'project' is.
 Also, many applicants confuse what the requirements are.
-The requirements depend heavily on what the applicant’s educational background is, and there are two paths one can take based on this.
+The PMP certification requirements depend heavily on the applicant's educational background is, and there are two paths one can take based on this.

 PMI requires that all applicants first gather all the details related to their experience and education before opening the application.
 To show that you have performed as a project manager in the past, you should show that you have led and/or directed teams to complete and deliver projects within set durations, budgets, and scope.